SDooman/bootstrap-data-1/unit_3/unit_3.md

-   definitions window that creates a new table called `name-and-home` that selects the name and home state columns from `presidents-table`
+   definitions window that creates a new table called `name-and-home` that selects the name and home state columns from `presidents`
- - Add code to your definitions window that creates a new table called `name-and-fats` that selects *name, total-fat, sat-fat, trans-fat* from `nutrition-table`
+ - Add code to your definitions window that creates a new table called `food-and-fat` that selects the food and fat columns from `nutrition`

 ### Teacher Notes
  - *Encourage students to experiment writing